YourWishes/JsonSharp/README.md

 As easy as that!

 ## To Note
-As I mentioned above there are a few issues when it comes to unserialization, most notably is the fact that the unserializer has to "asume" what the data type it's given is, I tend to use a "most likely" scenario but that may not be perfect for everyone.
+As I mentioned above there are a few issues when it comes to unserialization, most notably is the fact that the unserializer has to "assume" what the data type it's given is, I tend to use a "most likely" scenario but that may not be perfect for everyone.

 In the future I may allow a JSON Markup to be passed to the unserializer that will force certain types of unserialization but until then this is how it works.